microtrain/bootcamp/10-CakePHP/01-CakePHP.md

 ### Setup Your Database

+We will use PhpMyAdmin to create two databases
+* cake_app
+* cake_test

 Go to [http://localhost/phpmyadmin](http://localhost/phpmyadmin) and login as with _root:password_.
-Find the Databases tab and under the _Create database_ header enter _cake_app_ as your first database.
-This will now ask you to create a table, skip this step and find your way back to the Databases tab and create another database called _cake_test_ you can now close out of phpMyAdmin and return to the _app.php_ file in Atom.
+Find the Databases tab and under the _Create database_ header enter *cake_app* as your first database.
+This will now ask you to create a table, skip this step and find your way back to the Databases tab and create another database called *cake_test* you can now close out of phpMyAdmin and return to the _app.php_ file in Atom.

 ![phpMyAdmin](/img/cakephp/createdb.png)